 So, if you have your heart set on visiting the Australian Open, for example, it’s worth planning your Australian backpacking itinerary around this!

 Activities to do in Victoria

-Victoria is a great state to do an Australian road trip in.
+Victoria has some of the best road trips in Australia.
 Doing an Adelaide to Melbourne road trip via the Great Ocean Road is something you should definitely do while you’re travelling around Victoria.
 Heading to Wilson’s Promontory is also a must!

 It’s a 3-hour drive from Melbourne, and the scenery there is incredible.
 If you are travelling to Melbourne from Adelaide, you could include it as part of your trip.
 Either way, this is a road trip that you should definitely do in Victoria!

 A trip to the Dandenong Ranges is another that shouldn’t be discounted, even if it can be done in a day.
 The Ranges are a great place to visit, with great scenery, and are the perfect place to go for a break from the hustle and bustle of Melbourne.

 The Grampians close to the border with South Australia is another great destination to visit.
 This one is best done as part of a road trip to Adelaide, due to their distance from the big cities in Victoria.

 Victoria is home to some of the best surfing spots in Australia, and none is more famous than Bell’s Beach.
 It is the home of the world’s longest-running surfing competition, the Bells Beach Surf Classic.

 If you are a surfing aficionado, then this is a place that you absolutely have to visit!
 It’s not the biggest or the most beautiful beach, but the surfing here is legendary!